Reducing noise in Splunk ITSI

 - Subcategory Field: service_name

-After the report panels have populated, select Single threshold from the dropdown and click Identify frequently occurring types of tickets.
-On the next dashboard, you may want to modify some of the selections depending on the groups that are identified.
+After the report panels have populated, select a single threshold from the dropdown and click identify frequently occurring types of tickets.
+On the next dashboard, you might want to modify some of the selections depending on the groups that are identified.

-After you have checked over the groups, save the model and move onto the Manage smart groups dashboard.
-Selecting a group gives you an Open in search button.
+After you have checked over the groups, save the model and move on to manage Smart Groups dashboard.
+Selecting a group gives you an open in search button.
 Click it to run a search that provides information about expected alert descriptions for each service that we have some correlation searches against.
-You may want to make a few changes to the provided search, such as adding in the _time field throughout the search or replacing the last few lines to calculate some statistics.
+You might want to make a few changes to the provided search, such as adding in the _time field throughout the search or replacing the last few lines to calculate some statistics.

 Next steps